juandeaglio/TCR_JavaScript/README.md

 # TCR_TypeScript

-Mirroring this on a GitLab repo where a pipeline for building/testing/containerizing exists.
+Mirroring this on a private GitLab repo where a pipeline for building/testing/containerizing exists.
 Building up the code for this.

 npm run build